-- (g) a declaration of prior Professional Services provided in the preceding two years to the insolvent Entity by the Member, the Members' Firm, a Network Firm or their Partners, including: - (i) the nature of the Professional Services; - (ii) when the Professional Service was provided; - (iii) the period over which the Professional Service was provided; - (iv) the Professional Fees paid; and - (v) the Member's reasons for believing why the Professional Service does not result in a conflict of interest or duty; - (h) a declaration of any other relevant relationships the Members have had that may be relevant to the creditors in assessing the Independence of the Member; - (i) a declaration that there are no other known prior Professional Services or other relationships that require disclosure; and - (j) a declaration of indemnities (other than statutory indemnities) and upfront payments, including: - (i) the identity of each indemnifier or provider of an upfront payment (name and relationship with the insolvent Entity); - (ii) the extent and nature of each indemnity or upfront payment; - (iii) a statement as to where the funds are being held; - (iv) when and how the funds will be applied; - (v) whether there are any conditions imposed on the use of funds; and - (vi) that there are no other indemnities or upfront payments to be disclosed. - 4.26 In addition to the requirements contained in paragraph 4.25, a Member in Public Practice should consider including in the Declaration of Independence, Relevant Relationships and Indemnities (DIRRI) a declaration setting out all relationships the Member, the Member's Firm, a Network Firm or their Partners or those Managerial Employees in the Office in which the Member practises, have had more than two years prior to the Appointment with: - (a) the insolvent Entity; - (b) if the insolvent Entity is a company an Associate of the company; - (c) if the insolvent Entity is an individual: - (i) an Immediate or Close Family member of the individual; - (ii) a spouse or dependant of an Immediate or Close Family member of the individual; or - (iii) any Entity with which the individual or any of the persons listed above are associated.
+- (h) a declaration of prior Professional Services provided in the preceding two years to the insolvent Entity by the Member, the Members' Firm, a Network Firm or their Partners, including: - (i) the nature of the Professional Services; - (ii) when the Professional Service was provided; - (iii) the period over which the Professional Service was provided; - (iv) the Professional Fees paid; and - (v) the Member's reasons for believing why the Professional Service does not result in a conflict of interest or duty; - a declaration of any other relevant relationships the Member has had in the preceding two years that may be relevant to the creditors in assessing the Independence of the Member; - (j) a declaration that there are no other known prior Professional Services or other relationships that require disclosure; and - (k) a declaration of indemnities (other than statutory indemnities) and Upfront Payments, including: - (i) the identity of each indemnifier or provider of an Upfront Payment (name and relationship with the insolvent Entity); - (ii) the extent and nature of each indemnity or Upfront Payment; - (iii) a statement as to where the funds are being held; - (iv) when and how the funds will be applied; - (v) whether there are any conditions imposed on the use of funds; and - (vi) that there are no other indemnities or Upfront Payments to be disclosed. - 4.25 In addition to the requirements contained in paragraph 4.24, a Member in Public Practice should consider including in the Declaration of Independence, Relevant Relationships and Indemnities (DIRRI) a declaration setting out all relationships the Member, the Member's Firm, a Network Firm or their Partners or those Managerial Employees in the Office in which the Member practises have had more than two years prior to the Appointment with: - (a) the insolvent Entity; - (b) if the insolvent Entity is a company an Associate of the company; - (c) if the insolvent Entity is an individual: - (i) an Immediate or Close Family member of the individual; - (ii) a spouse or dependant of an Immediate or Close Family member of the individual; or - (iii) any Entity with which the individual or any of the persons listed above are associated; or - (d) any other Entity that may be relevant to the creditors in assessing the Independence of the Member.